 To close this section, you should outline the company goals and expectations to align everyone with the same vision.
 What does the company’s future look like?
 What you believe now will determine the future of your company.
 Make sure the “now” is clear for everyone.

-Bonus: It’s important that your employee handbook includes legal information to protect both your employees and company.
-But it doesn’t mean the employee handbook has to be too long or boring.
+Bonus: It’s important that your employee manual includes legal information to protect both your employees and company.
+But it doesn’t mean it has to be too long or boring.
 Get creative.
 Stay unique.
 It will help cement your brand identity with your employee and give the handbook a spirit of its own.
-Some companies nailed it and turned their employee handbooks into a fun read.
+Some companies nailed it and turned their staff handbooks into a fun read.